-If you select TIFF or MTIFF as your output format, the Content type is automatically set to Text, and the Color Mode is automatically set to Black and White.

-A TIFF file is usually larger than an equivalent JPEG.

-• Select PDF to create a single PDF file with multiple pages, viewable with Adobe Reader.
-Adobe Reader is provided free by Adobe at www.adobe.com.

-Note The maximum resolution that you can scan a PDF is 300 DPI.
-If you set the resolution to more than 300 DPI and then select PDF, the device reduces the resolution to 300 DPI.

-• Select XPS to create a single XPS file with multiple pages, viewable using an Internet Explorer hosted viewer and the .NET Framework or by downloading a third-party standalone viewer.
+- If you select TIFF in conjunction with color for Color Mode (Full Color or Grayscale), large file sizes may be produced, which could lead to memory limitations depending upon the size of the page and the content of the scan. - A TIFF file is usually larger than an equivalent JPEG. - Select PDF to create a single PDF file with multiple pages, viewable with Adobe Reader.
+Adobe Reader is provided free by Adobe at www.adobe.com. - Note The maximum resolution that you can scan a PDF is 300 DPI.
+If you set the resolution to more than 300 DPI and then select PDF, the device reduces the resolution to 300 DPI. - Select XPS to create a single XPS file with multiple pages, viewable using an Internet Explorer-hosted viewer and the .NET Framework or by downloading a third-party standalone viewer.